grinxit0x/ComTpassERC721/README.md

 # ComTpassERC721
-ComTpassERC721 is an ERC721-based contract for creating, selling, and transferring authenticated digital passes.
-It offers features like whitelists, VIP upgrades, and authenticity verification, making it ideal for decentralized applications.
+ComTpassERC721 is an ERC721-based non-fungible token (NFT) contract.
+It enables the creation, sale, and transfer of authenticated digital passes.
+The contract implements features such as access control whitelists, VIP upgrade pricing, supply and minting limits, and authenticity verification.
+This contract is designed to provide a secure and scalable solution for issuing and managing digital passes in decentralized applications.